The Summer Fellowship Program

 Fellowship recipients receive:

-• A studio space with 24 hour access
+• A studio space with 24-hour access

-• Bi-weekly stipend for on campus labor
+• Bi-weekly stipend for on-campus labor

-• Housing and 3 meals per day
+• Room and board, including 3 meals per day

-• Weekly studio visits with visiting artists
+• Weekly studio visits with Visiting Artists

-• Opportunity to exhibit their work
+• Opportunity to exhibit their work on campus

 • Opportunity to TA a class

-• Have a graduation date of December 2023 or later
+• Have a graduation date of December 2025 or later

 • Be at least 21 years old at the start of the fellowship

-• Have the ability to work in the United States or have a work visa
+• Have the ability to work in the United States or have a work visa prior to starting work

-Who is a good fit for the Fellowship at Ox-Bow?
 Successful candidates are eager to join a community centered arts-organization, gain experience in the operations of a historic non-profit from the inside, and take pride in the labor that keeps it running.
 All Fellows will participate in 20 hours of work per week, alongside Ox-Bow staff, and will receive a $300 weekly stipend.

 Fellowship Work Study